1895–96 Aston Villa F.C. season

-Villa paid Burnley £250 for international back James Crabtree in the summer of 1895.
+Jimmy Crabtree (176) became Aston Villa's record signing in the summer of 1895 when the Club paid Burnley £250 for international back.
 Crabtree, Reynolds and Jimmy Cowan formed an outstanding line of half-backs.
+There were also debuts for Johnny Campbell, Jack Cowan, Edward Harris and Jeremiah Griffiths.
 John Campbell was a Scot from Celtic where he had won the Scottish championship twice, and later returned to the club.
 He had developed an outstanding reputation in Scotland, and emphasized his skill by scoring his 26 goals in just 26 games.
 5 ft 9 in tall but nearly 12 st in weight, he was said to be difficult to stop when running at the opposition's defence.